MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 -->

 The calculated target is clamped to [0.0, 1.0] before use.
 Extreme historical selections can push the raw calculated value outside this range, but the clamping ensures the transformation remains well-defined.

+> [!NOTE]
+> Theoretically, an unclamped target could produce stronger logit differentiation—tokens within the [0,1] range would have more extreme logit differences due to greater distance from the unclamped value.
+In practice this provides little benefit: high-probability tokens can't cluster (there's only so much probability to go around), and low-probability tokens are already so close together in probability space as to be effectively indistinguishable.

 ## 3.4 The Logit Transformation